India Journey so far:

 New Delhi, India:

-Monika Shergill, head of Netflix India announced that starting in 2021, Netflix is going to introduce new user subscription plans which will give users an option to choose between monthly and yearly subscriptions.
-Newly introduced subscription plans will be reasonably priced keeping the Indian middle class in mind.
+Monika Shergill, head of Netflix India, announced that starting in 2021, Netflix will introduce new user subscription plans.
+These plans will give users the option to choose between monthly and yearly subscriptions.
+The new subscription plans will be reasonably priced, keeping the Indian middle class in mind.

-Besides the change in the subscription model, Netflix has also collaborated with prominent production houses like YRF and Dharma productions for the rights of their past blockbuster movies and has also bought digital rights of the upcoming films for the next 3 years.
+Besides the subscription model change, Netflix has collaborated with prominent production houses like YRF and Dharma Productions for the rights to their past blockbuster movies and has bought digital rights to upcoming films for the next three years.

-“Netflix is at the forefront of bringing great entertainment from anywhere in the world to everyone in the world, and I look forward to working with the board and all stakeholders to continue its traditions of innovation and growth here in India,” said Monika Shergill.
+“Netflix is at the forefront of bringing great entertainment from anywhere in the world to everyone in the world.
+I look forward to working with the board and all stakeholders to continue its traditions of innovation and growth here in India,” said Monika Shergill.

 For more information, please visit our website – https://about.netflix.com/en/new-releases